 The definition of "processing aid" found in 7 CFR Part 205 is taken directly from the FDA definition of "processing aid," which, in turn, makes a clear distinction between "processing aids" and substances such as some specific atmospheric gases which have no functional effect in the food or the processing of that food, but merely modify the environment in which the food is packaged.
 The Organic Rule - 7 CFR Part 205, by including separate definitions for "processing aid" and "ingredient" allows that not everything in a package labeled and sold as "organic" is an ingredient.

-In addition the CACC re-affirms that the restrictions on the use of processing aids in the 95% and 100% labeling categories: 95% - must be on the NL; 100% must be organic
+In further discussions at the NOSB meeting of April 26-29 it was determined that the term "packaging aid" was not as clear in the CFR as is the term "oxygen displacement".
+The FDA defines the technical functional effect of oxygen displacement under 21 CFR 170(3)(25) whereas the technical functional effect of a processing aid is described under 21 CFR 170(3)(24).
+This reference is further support for the committee recommendation.
+In addition the CACC reaffirms the restrictions on the use of processing aids in the "Made With", "Organic" and "100% Organic" labeling categories.